railsagainstignorance/this-sentence-contains/README.md

 The set of all possible sentences with the same wording as above is infinite, since a sentence can state that it has an arbitrarily large number of As, etc. It is [countably infinite](https://en.wikipedia.org/wiki/Countable_set), with the same cardinality as the set of natural numbers.

 That said, the effective search space is much smaller.

+The algorithm works by counting the letters in the current sentence, and constructing a new sentence spelling out those counts.
+And repeat.

-Given the way this algorithm iterates, it seems clear (proof needed !!!) that no matter how large are the initial values in the sentence, within one step (or maybe two) the subsequent sentence has values which are much smaller, peaking in the 30s.
+Given the way this algorithm iterates, it seems clear (proof needed !!!) that no matter how large are the initial values in the sentence, within one step (or maybe two) the subsequent sentence has character counts which are much smaller, peaking in the 30s.
 It seems safe to say that after two steps, all subsequent values in the sentence are less than 100 (and mostly much less than this).
 Hence the search space is, in effect, finite.
 No matter where you start, you always end up in the same finite set of possible sentences.

 Within that finite set, there may or may not be a fixed point, where the sentence is literally correct and the algorithm would iterate from that sentence straight back to itself.
 In fiddling with the sentence structure, it seems clear that you can easily define sentence structures for which this algorthm will never succeed (whether because there is truly no solution, or that it has become buried in such a way that brute force is the only option to find it).